Chico State Summer Boost Program

 This opportunity is not available to all students.
 To be eligible for a Summer Boost class, you must have:

-- Completed fewer than 45 units toward a your degree
+- Completed fewer than 45 units toward your degree

 - Completed a registration request form